johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 - input image is encoded by a SigLIP SoViT-400m/14, utilizing the adaptive visual encoding approach proposed by LLaVA-UHD
 - the compression layer has a perceiver resampler structure with one layer cross-attention
 - the compressed visual tokens along with the text input are fed into the LLM for conditional text generation
-- image partitioning -> slice encoding -> token compression
+- image partitioning -> slice encoding (and resizing so that the slice size matches the ViT input size) -> token compression (1024 tokens per image slice, compressed with cross attention layer to 64/96 tokens)
 - 3 phase training process: pretraining, supervised fine-tuning, RLAIF-V
+- RLAIF-V is a framework for improving trustworthiness and reduce hallucinations
 </p>